Axcel-Designs/REACT_tasks/taskSamples/react_task_08/README.md

-# KodeCamp React Task 08
+# React Task 08

-This is the eighth task for the KodeCamp React course.
+This is the eighth task for the React course.